SlackBuffer/digest_gopl/_notes/declarations-initializations.md

 # Declaration
 - `var name type = expression`
-    - Either the type or the `= expression` part may be omitted, but not both
+    - Either the `type` or the `= expression` part may be omitted, but not both
         1. If the type is omitted, it's determined by the initializer expression
-        2. If the expression is omitted, the initial value is the zero value for the type
+        2. If `= expression` is omitted, the initial value is the zero value for the type
 - Short variable declaration: `name := expression`
     - Only used within a function, to declare and initialize local variable
     - `:=` is a declaration; `=` is assignment
     - A short variable declaration does not necessarily declare all the variables on its left-hand side
         - If some of them were already declared in ***the same lexical block***, then, for those variables, the short variable declarations act like an **assignment** to those variables
         - Declarations in an outer block are ignored
     - A short variable declaration must declare **at least one new variable**
-    - Short variable declarations with multiple initializer expressions should be used only when they help readability, such as for short and natural groupings like the initialization part of a `for` loop
+    - **Short variable declarations with multiple initializer expressions should be used only when they help readability**, such as for short and natural groupings like the initialization part of a `for` loop
 - A `var` declaration tends to be reserved for local variables that need an explicit type that differs from that of the initializer expression

     ```go